Comcast/homebrew-opensource/README.md

    - `git push --tags`
 - Add our tap
    - Note that the repo MUST start with `homebrew-`
-   - `brew tap platform-analytics/homebrew-tap git@github.comcast.com:platform-analytics/homebrew-tap.git`
+   - `brew tap comcast/opensource git@github.com:Comcast/homebrew-opensource.git`
+      - This syntax is slightly different, since Cocmast is an organization name, not a GitHub username.
 - Create a new forumla based on the release (tarball) that corresponds to the tag created above
    - To get the path to the tarball, go to your app's repo, click "releases", click on "tags", then right click on the `tar.gz` link to get that tarball's URL
-   - `brew create https://github.com/Comcast/snowdrift/archive/snowdrift-1.0.tar.gz --tap platform-analytics/tap`
+   - `brew create https://github.com/Comcast/snowdrift/archive/snowdrift-1.0.tar.gz --tap comcast/opensource`
 - Now, go into our tap's directory:
-   - `cd $(brew --repo platform-analytics/tap)`
+   - `cd $(brew --repo comcast/opensource)`
 - Verify that the formula is in the `Formula/` directory
 - Test installing that formula
    - `brew install -verbose snowdrift`